Select Page

 • Family history

-Who needs a hernioplasty?
+Who needs a Hernia Surgery?

 Hernioplasty is a hernia repair surgery of choice wherein the weak tissue is repaired by sewing a mesh patch over the affected region.
-There are also non-surgical methods to deal with hernia like medicines, weight loss, healthy changes in lifestyle, diet control, etc. Based on the choice of the patient or severity of the disease, the doctor may or may not suggest hernioplasty.
+There are also non-surgical methods to deal with hernia like medicines, weight loss, healthy changes in lifestyle, diet control, etc. Based on the choice of the patient or severity of the disease, the doctor may or may not suggest Hernia Surgery.

-Frequently Asked Questions about Hernioplasty
+Frequently Asked Questions

 The following should be done for quick and seamless recovery: